snega1003/Dip/README.md

-# 3D scene reconstruction from single image by calculating a depth map from the image using CNN+Residual+Fine network
+# 3D scene reconstruction from single image using CNN+Residual+Fine network
 This repository contains python implementation of 3D reconstruction from single image by finding the depth map of this image Inspired by the following papers:
 * [Depth Map Prediction from a Single Image using a Multi-Scale Deep Network](https://arxiv.org/pdf/1406.2283.pdf) by Eigen et al., NIPS 2014